-Richard Sedano is director of RAP’s U.S. programs.
-He advises state commissions and other decision-makers, often working with them in workshop settings, on energy efficiency, demand response, renewable energy, pricing, smart grid, transmission, and wholesale electric market issues.
-Mr. Sedano is also engaged in several projects that address the “power sector of the future.”
-In December 2012, he was elected to RAP’s board of directors.
+Most recently, Mr. Sedano was director of RAP’s U.S. program, where he advised state utility commissions and other decision-makers, often working with them in workshop settings, on energy efficiency, demand response, renewable energy, pricing, grid modernization, transmission, and wholesale electric market issues.

 Prior to joining RAP in 2001, Mr. Sedano served as commissioner for nine years and held various engineering staff positions with the Vermont Department of Public Service (VDPS).
 VDPS represents utility consumers in all regulatory matters and acts as the state’s energy office and consumer advocate.
 He also worked as an engineer in power generation for Philadelphia Electric Company.